Common Problems with H-1B Cap Petitions

 You still might face challenges with H-1B cap petitions even after they’re filed and accepted by USCIS.

 Requests for Evidence (RFEs) are issued when an officer has a question about a petition and needs further information for application processing.
-Questions asked in RFEs are very diverse, as they can ask for any information the officer deems relevant in making a decision about whether your petition can be approved or not.
+Questions in RFEs are very diverse, as they can ask for any information the officer deems relevant in deciding whether your petition can be approved.

-There are, however, common themes frequently seen in RFEs, including why a job is considered a specialty occupation, why the particular wage level was chosen and questions relating to frequent travel or offsite employment.
+However, common themes frequently seen in RFEs include why a job is considered a specialty occupation, why the particular wage level was chosen and questions relating to frequent travel or offsite employment.

 Are you ready for this year’s H-1B cap season?
 Watch our FY 2024 H-1B cap season webinar learn how to prepare for cap season.